4. Signs of Christ's Second Coming

 We are living in a time when that prophecy is being fulfilled.
-I have been told that there are now 200 congregations of Messianic believers in the land of Israel.
-Jesus said that He would not come again until the Jewish people would welcome him.
+There are now 200 congregations of Messianic believers in the land of Israel.
+Jesus said He would not come again until the Jewish people welcomed him.
 How exciting to live in a time when many in Israel are reaching out to their Messiah!

-Even though there are dark times ahead before the end comes, it is not all bad news.
+Even though there are dark times before the end, it is not all bad news.
 The darkness will not overcome the light.
 The Scriptures give us light as to what will happen in the last days:

 Peter addressed the crowd on the days of Pentecost, saying,